- This event has passed.

 - March 18-19, 2019 in 555 Diehl Hall – BASH, Python, Git

-The first three events and their wait lists are now full.
-Complete the notification form to receive information about future Software Carpentry.
+All workshops and their wait lists are now full.
+Complete the notification form to receive information about future Software Carpentry workshops.

 The Software Carpentry workshops are hosted by the Digital Arts, Sciences, & Humanities Program, with funding from University Libraries, the Graduate School, and the Office of the Vice President for Research).